-The remarkable legacy of George Láng, Hungary’s global food ambassador
+The Remarkable Legacy of George Láng, Hungary’s Global Food Ambassador

 A lifelong Hungarian patriot, Láng introduced Americans to Hungarian food and helped restore Budapest’s historic Gundel restaurant.